Amio13/Amio13/README.md

 A Blockchain Researcher & Developer | Community Builder
 -------------------------------------------------------

-Hello there!
+Hello!
 I'm Amio, a passionate blockchain researcher, developer and community builder.
 My GitHub is a playground for innovative ideas, creative coding, and cutting-edge projects.
 Whether it's smart contracts, decentralized applications, or researchers, I love building and contributing to solutions that make a difference. 🛠️💡

 ### Blockchain & Smart Contracts
 I'm diving deep into the world of decentralized technology, using tools like Foundry to craft secure and efficient smart contracts.
 Check out my repositories to explore projects that leverage the power of Ethereum and other blockchains.